Olly Murs has cancelled his summer show at Edinburgh Castle following major knee surgery

 In a post on social media the star said he was “gutted” to be sharing the bad news but the major operation was needed and went well.

-Among the cancelled summer shows was a performance on July 8 at Edinburgh Castle.
+Among the cancelled summer shows was a performance on July 8 at Edinburgh Castle as part of this summer’s Castle Concerts series.

 Alongside pictures of him in hospital with a full-leg cast, Murs wrote: “I’m recovering in hospital but it means I’m having to cancel all my summer shows this year whilst I focus on my rehab.